BenJam/prct/CUSTOMISATION.md

 ### Auth0

-Sign up for a free Auth0 account and create a new Auth0 app with your club logo and `http://localhost:3000` as the allowed login, logout, callback and origins url.
+Sign up for a free Auth0 account and create a new Auth0 app with your club logo and `http://localhost:3000` as the allowed login, logout, callback (~/api/auth/callback/auth0, ~/api/auth/signin) and origins URLs.

 Style the login page with your club colours if desired.
 Copy the generated Client ID and Secret and add them to a `.env` file in code.
 (You will also need to set them in Vercel later).